aaron-grau/curic/javascript/README.md

 ## w6d6 - w6d7

-Complete the React/Flux [w7d1 readings][react-link].
+Complete the [React/Flux w7d1][react-link] readings, video lectures, and homework.
 There is a lot of material, so start early!

 [react-link]: ../react
 [effective-js]: http://effectivejs.com/